2011–2013 Sudanese protests: Anti-austerity protests in June–July 2012

 Hundreds of female students in the University of Khartoum protested peacefully in the surroundings of their hostels at the central campus on the evening of 16 June.
 The protesters voice opposition against the escalation of prices and economic hardship in Sudan.
 The next day, students took to the streets, denouncing the austerity measures one day ahead of plans announced by the Sudanese government.

 As Omar Al-Bashir has formally announced a series of deep budget cuts while addressing the National Assembly in Khartoum, about 250 students held anti-austerity protest in the Khartoum University.
 Riot police used tear gas and batons against the protesters who in turn threw stones at police.
 The clashes took place in front of the main campus of the University of Khartoum and in the suburb Omdurman against more than 300 student protesters.
 On 20 June, hundreds of students held anti-austerity protest for another day, escalating their demands and started to chant slogans like "No, no to high prices" and "The people want to overthrow the regime".

 Shortly after the Friday prayers on 22 June, hundreds of Sudanese assembled to protest.
 Unlike the previous protest held during the past few days, this protest was not mainly a student-led one due to the protest spreading into many neighborhoods that had been quiet.
-Protests took place in Omdurman, Khartoum, Burri, Al-Daim, El Obeid, Sennar, and Bahri saw demonstrations after noon prayers.
+Protests took place in Omdurman, Khartoum, Burri, Al-Daim, El Obeid, Sennar, and Bahri after noon prayers.
 The police escalated the use of force during their clashes with the protesters and the smell of tear gas and broken rocks covered streets.
 Men in civilian clothes also attacked the demonstrators.
 Students in Kassala protested on 27 June outside the local university against the austerity measures and called for regime change.